agrc/gis.utah.gov/about/policy/sgid/index.md

 - A link to the data page on the AGRC website
 - A link to the SGID Open Data page

 We will create a hosted feature service of the dataset in our ArcGIS Online organization.
-The ArcGIS Online item for this feature service will reside in the corresponding ISO category folder and group and contain the appropriate tags.
+The ArcGIS Online item for this feature service will reside in the corresponding category folder and group and contain the appropriate tags.
 If the dataset is authoritative, it will be marked as `authoritative`.

 The [Auditor](https://github.com/agrc/auditor) project will regularly synchronize the ArcGIS Online item's information (tags, thumbnail, title, metadata, etc.) with information from the SGID geodatabase to ensure consistency across all our platforms.

 If the dataset is shared with our [Open Data site](https://opendata.gis.utah.gov/), we will enable the multiple formats download option on the ArcGIS Online item page to allow users to download File Geodatabases and other non-default download options.

 We will populate the [minimum metadata content]({% link about/policy/metadata/index.md %}) in the SGID geodatabase.
-We recommended that you use the [metadata form](https://docs.google.com/forms/d/1u7gwdmRN-83Kh5zizi-kHRObeoNyaakM3scPkLT3zKY/edit) to create new metadata for the SGID.
+We recommended using the [metadata form](https://docs.google.com/forms/d/1u7gwdmRN-83Kh5zizi-kHRObeoNyaakM3scPkLT3zKY/edit) to create new metadata for the SGID.

-The domain values for any new database domains must match their corresponding descriptions.
-See the [domain document](https://docs.google.com/document/d/12bdtmtv-ZVF9g-lFshbobx8DbKX9LfbL44HawLjFTVw/edit?usp=sharing) for more information on this effort.
+The domain values for any new coded value domain must match their corresponding descriptions.
+Read about this effort in the [improving data clarity with domains](https://docs.google.com/document/d/12bdtmtv-ZVF9g-lFshbobx8DbKX9LfbL44HawLjFTVw/edit?usp=sharing) document.

 We will use [Sweeper](https://github.com/agrc/sweeper) (or some other form of automation) to remove all empty or invalid geometries and duplicate records.